 An uncontested divorce simply means that both spouses agree on all the key terms of the divorce, including:

-The key documents you'll need to prepare are the summons and complaint, which gives the court information about you, your spouse, your marriage, and what you hope to obtain in your divorce.
-You can learn more about the divorce process on Michigan Courts Self-Help Center site.
+Key documents.
+The key documents you'll need to prepare are the summons and complaint, which give the court information about you, your spouse, your marriage, and what you hope to obtain in your divorce.
+You can learn more about the divorce process on the Michigan Courts Self-Help Center site.

-Within your divorce paperwork, you’ll need to identify a legal reason or (“ground”) for the divorce.
-Michigan is a pure no-fault state, which means the only acceptable ground for divorce is that the marriage is irretrievably broken, which is just a fancy way of saying your marriage is so badly damaged that it can’t be saved and it has to end in divorce.
+Legal grounds for divorce.
+Within your divorce paperwork, you'll need to identify a legal reason or ("ground") for the divorce.
+Michigan is a pure no-fault state.
+The only acceptable ground for divorce is that the marriage is irretrievably broken, meaning that your marriage is so badly damaged that it can't be saved and it has to end in divorce.

 Although the process to obtain an uncontested divorce is simpler than a contested one, you still need to follow many of the typical divorce procedures.
 Each step must be completed before a judge can sign off on your divorce.